 Look, filtering your friends is pretty straightforward.
 Just look at their past.
 If they have been responsible and reliable all their life then yeah, they are going to continue to be responsible.
 If they haven't, well they most likely are not going to be.
 Now, if a friend is trying to turn their life around, and you see clear signs of them getting their act together, then it is reasonable to go into storage-sharing with them.
 Sure, it might be hard at the beginning if they don't have the organizational skills.
 But, if they are serious about turning their life around, then they will be more than happy to work on their bad habits and make themselves trustworthy and reliable.

-How to approach sharing a storage unit with friends
+Don't take sharing a storage unit with friends lightly.

 If you have found the right people then it is time to tackle the next step of sharing a storage unit with friends, and that is finding storage.
 You need to have a serious sit down with your friends and discuss what kind of storage do you need.
 Also, you need to figure out for how long you are going to need it and how often do you plan on visiting it.
 All of those will impact the price of storage and the way in which you will pay for it.